Documents to download

 Are dual nationals part of a wider power play?

 Critics of the UK Government also argued a £394 million debt owed by the UK to Iran for undelivered armoured vehicles and tanks was part of the reason for the detention of UK-Iranian dual nationals.
-The equipment was ordered by the Shah but cancelled by the UK in response to his overthrow in the Iranian revolution of 1979.
+The equipment was ordered by the last Shah of Iran but cancelled by the UK in response to his overthrow in the Iranian revolution of 1979.

-The UK Government long accepted liability for the debt, and came to an agreement to repay the debt in 2022.
-The funds will be used for humanitarian purposes only.
-The Government argues this was a separate issue to the detention of British-Iranian dual nationals and also rejects any link between detainees and the nuclear talks.
-The settlement of the debt was announced alongside the release of Zaghari-Ratcliffe and Ashoori in March 2022.
+The UK Government argues the repayment was a separate issue to the detention of dual nationals and also rejects any link between detainees and the nuclear talks.
+The settlement of the debt was announced alongside the release of Nazanin Zaghari-Ratcliffe and Anoosheh Ashoori in March 2022.

 What tools can be used to help detainees?